The brief reign of King Radio

 Click to enlarge this letter from Hans Knot's archive.

 click to hear audio For a few days after the station's closedown this announcement was transmitted repeatedly on the old King frequency, encouraging listeners to retune to Radio 390.
-This recording is taken from the Offshore Echo's CD The Radio Forts and is used with kind permission (duration 6 seconds).
+Recording kindly provided by Alan Hardy (duration 12 seconds).

 Thanks to John Aston for this King Radio car sticker